What’s In This Guide

 Make sure that both parents have undergone health checks and that the puppy has had the required shots.

 This should avoid buying a puppy with a predisposition to genetic disorders common to Australian shepherds.
+You can find a comprehensive guide to choosing a puppy on this website.
+Unless you are very experienced we recommend you read it before visiting a litter

 Please do not buy your Australian shepherd from a pet shop that sources their dogs from a puppy mill.